Zhang Jike: Equipment and playing style

-Zhang Jike is a Butterfly sponsored athlete.
-He uses Butterfly Viscaria for his blade, a Butterfly Tenergy 80 (red) on his backhand, and DHS Hurricane 3 neo National blue sponge (black) on his forehand.
+Zhang Jike is a Donic sponsored athlete.
+He uses Donic Zhang Jike New Era for his blade, a Donic J1 Red on his backhand, and Donic J1 (black) on his forehand.

 Zhang Jike is a two-winged shakehand attacker, using a combination of quick topspin drive attacks, counters, and loops.
-He is using the harder blue sponge H3 Neo for maximum drive.
+He is using the harder Donic J1 for maximum drive.
 He stays very low to the ground and is exceptionally quick on his feet.
 Among all the Chinese National team players, he is known for having the best backhand technique, often using it in the forehand corner, especially when returning heavy under-spin serves and pushes.
 His backhand on-the-table flick is widely regarded as one of the best in the world.

 When Zhang Jike initially joined the national team, the coaches were apprehensive about his forehand technique and thought about changing it completely.
 But Xiao Zhan, the then personal coach of Zhang Jike, noticed the explosive technique of his forehand and backhand strokes and instead retained them.
 Zhang Jike's spin oriented technique provides him oftentimes with a topspin advantage against opponents.

 Zhang's serves are unpredictable and quite deceptive.
-His most famous serve is probably the reverse-pendulum short serve into both corners of the table.
-The side-spin on the serve, together with his backhand flicks, above-average footwork and top-class anticipation has proved to be an ideal combination as he is capable to "open up" topspin rallies to his advantage.
+He often employs the reverse-pendulum short serve into both corners of the table.
+The side-spin on the serve, together with his backhand flicks, footwork and anticipation allows him to open up topspin rallies to his advantage.

 It is noticeable that he would play with a backhand oriented game plan against big forehand loopers like Ma Long or Fan Zhendong.
 He would keep his opponents in their backhand corner and go for down-the-line blocking winners as the opposition steps around to use a forehand loop, or just pile up pressure, resulting in bad shot selections and unforced errors by the opponent.

 One of Zhang Jike's most valuable asset is his mental strength.
 His ability to win big points in major competitions under pressure is apparent to observers.

 In 2014, Zhang's world ranking dropped to 5th as a result of consecutive early world tour exits and title drought.
 Head coach Liu Guoliang criticized him for his lack of focus and techniques development.
 However, Zhang managed to lead his hometown team, Shandong, to the 2014 Chinese Table Tennis Super League championship, and he won the World Cup again in October.
 His prize money, US$45,000, for winning the World Cup was taken as a fine as himself proposed for destroying the barriers in celebration.
 This fund will be used to set up Fair Play Award.